 I slept well on a lumpy mattress next to the window in the kitchen.
 And the wind would whistle and blow more sand and dust against the outside of the first floor flat.
 My bike parked on the balcony was soon covered in a fine white powder.

 Her flat, almost on the shore of the Golfo Nuevo is new and in a quiet but modern suburb of the town.
 As we walked one evening along the promenade, a cold wind and fine sand blew into our faces and reminded me of how isolated this part of the world still is.

-Beyond the city limits and its modern streets of familiar brands and coffee shops, gyms and primary schools a vast steppe tundra of almost nothing awaits for those who seek it.
+Beyond the city limits and its modern streets of familiar brands and coffee shops, gyms and primary schools, a vast steppe tundra of small shrubs and almost nothing awaits for those who seek it.